Geonovum/KP-APIs/Werkgroep API strategie/Designrules v0.1.md

 |Nee|Ja|Ja|`404 Not Found`|
 |Nee|Ja|Nee|`403 Forbidden`|
 |Nee|Nee|?|`403 Forbidden`|

-<p class="issue">Komt dit overeen met het <a href="https://rawgit.com/opengeospatial/WFS_FES/master/docs/17-069.html#http_status_codes">gebruik van status codes in WFS 3.0</a>? `401`: The request requires user authentication.
-The response includes a WWW-Authenticate header field containing a challenge applicable to the requested resource. `403`: The server understood the request, but is refusing to fulfill it.
-While status code 401 indicates missing or bad authentication, status code 403 indicates that authentication is not the issue, but the client is not authorised to perform the requested operation on the resource."</p>

 Het idee van deze regels is dat eerst wordt bepaald of de aanroeper (principal) gerechtigd is voor een resource.
 Is het antwoord ‘nee' of kan dat niet worden bepaald, bijvoorbeeld omdat de resource nodig is om deze beslissing te kunnen nemen en de resource niet bestaat, dan wordt 403 Forbidden teruggegeven.
 Op deze manier wordt geen informatie teruggegeven over het al dan niet bestaan van een resource aan een niet-geautoriseerde principal.